 1905 Edwin S. Porter directs the first American-made feature film about Santa, an adaptation of Clement Clarke Moore's 'Twas the Night Before Christmas.
 The feature is 800 feet long, the longest-rolling such feature of that time, and involves special effects which utilize tabletop trick photography.

-1914 Menlo Park, NJ --- Thomas Alva Edison supervises a production of The Night Before Christmas under the direction of Ashly Miller.
+1914 Menlo Park, New Jersey: Thomas Alva Edison supervises a production of The Night Before Christmas under the direction of Ashly Miller.
 The Moore poem is adapted for the screen by Anne Hamilton Donnell --- the first film adaptation to involve the concept of a 'motion picture screenplay.'

 1932 Walt Disney's Silly Symphony Santa's Workshop is released; Wilfred Jackson directs this delightful animated short.